alxhill/alxhill.dev/posts/interior-design.md

 In the context of interior design, a higher strength value sounds desirable - you want the algorithm to paint  walls, move furniture, etc. But there's a tradeoff, because Stable Diffusion doesn't know anything about the structure of your room.
 It only understands pixels, and strength parameter is (roughly) telling it how many of those pixels it can change.
 So it's a matter of trial and error to find values that preserves the building's structure, but still changes the design enough to be interesting.

+You can see in the above comparison that 0.4 doesn't  make any interesting changes boyond the carpet and sofa texture, while 0.7 has removed the window entirely.
+After some time tweaking the parameters and ultimately ended up with usable, if not always realistic results.

-_TODO: examples of rooms with different prompts_
+_TODO: examples of each room with different prompts_